NafisTahmid/property-management/README.md

 # property-management

+## To run the app:

+- Clone the repository.
+- Create a .env file and put the required value.
+- Run the project by typing "npm run dev" command.

 ## 1. Database connection

 In order to connect a database, at first please create .env file and add the database credentials by following the config/database.js file.